-This course is a further continuation of Financial Accounting I and will stress financial statement analysis for partnerships and corporate accounting, corporate issuing and investing in debt and equity securities, financial and cash-flow analysis, and decision-making.
+This course is a further continuation of Financial Accounting I and will stress financial statement analysis for partnerships and corporations.
+It will also emphasize corporate accounting, corporate issuing and investing in debt and equity securities, financial and cash-flow analysis, and decision-making.
 The course will include manufacturing accounting methods used for budgeting and forecasting.